-Aside from being a gunmaker, D’Arcy has spent many years as a professional guide.
+Aside from being a gunmaker, D’Arcy had spent many years as a professional guide.
 That experience gave him the ability to see countless hunters and their rifles in the field and taught him what works and what is prone to failure.
 Combining his significant experience as a gunmaker, hunter and guide, he set about solving his dilemma.
 His solution was the Legend, a rifle built with the same commitment to excellence as his Classic rifles but, instead of the fine walnut, using a more durable and less labor-consumptive fiberglass stock.
-The stocks are built using a mold of Echols’ own design by McMillan Stocks in Arizona—a company that provided numerous stocks to the SEAL Teams over the years including those on the TAC-50 sniper rifle and NSW .300 Win Mag.
+The stocks are built using a mold of Echols’ own design by McMillan Stocks in Arizona—a company that provided numerous stocks to the SEAL Teams over the years including those on the TAC-50 sniper rifle and NSW .300 Win Mag that I used in training and on the battlefield.
 Echols builds his Legend rifles using G-series Winchester Model 70 “Classic” actions which were built in New haven, Connecticut before that facility was closed.
 These actions use the features that made the Pre-’64 Model 70 famous as the “Rifleman’s Rifle”, including the full-length non-rotating extractor and the fixed ejector.